 Conventional routing protocols are insufficient for ad-hoc wireless sensor networks because of their routing related communication overhead.
-Examples of a few proposed protocols are: dynamic source routing (DSR) [6], ad-hoc on demand distance vector routing (AODV) [7], temporally ordered routing algorithm (TORA) [8], and the zone routing protocol (ZRP) [9].
+Examples of a few proposed protocols are: dynamic source routing (DSR) [6], ad-hoc on demand distance vector routing (AOVD) [7], temporarily ordered routing algorithm (TORA) [8], and the zone routing protocol (ZRP) [9].
 On the other hand, routing protocols for sensor networks can exploit the physical properties of the environment where the network is deployed.
 For example, the location of nodes and their sensor readings in these networks are typically more important than their node IDs.

-Existing research mostly focused on location-aware routing protocols allowing routers to be nearly stateless: each node needs to know only the position of its neighbors to make the right forwarding decisions.
+Existing research mostly focused on locationaware routing protocols allowing routers to be nearly stateless: each node needs to know only the position of its neighbors to make the right forwarding decisions.
 The greedy perimeter stateless routing protocol (GPSR) use perimeter forwarding to get around voids [10].
-Location-aided routing (LAR) improves the efficiency of on-demand route-discovery algorithms by restricting routing-packet flooding to "request zones" [11].
+Locationaided routing (LAR) improves the efficiency of on-demand route-discovery algorithms restricting routing-packet flooding to "request zones" [11].
 This particular protocol could be developed in the proposed DFRF.
 The Stateless protocol for real-time communication (SPEED) [12] provides soft real-time communication based on feed-back control.

 There are several other routing protocols in the literature relevant to the DFRF.
 The gradient broadcast (GRAB) protocol builds and maintains a gradient field on a particular subgraph of the network describing the direction sensory data is forwarded to a sink [13].
 The gossip routing protocol performs a reliable network broadcasts, probabilistically [14].
 These two protocols fit precisely the proposed DFRF.
 Flooding policies achieving similar functionalities will be presented in Sections 5.1 and 5.2.
-The rumor routing protocol utilizes available power resources well [15].
+The rumor routing protocol is a combination of two flooding algorithms: query and event flooding, that best utilizes available power resources [15].
 A similar algorithm can possibly developed in DFRF.
 Constraint based routing (CBR) is another directed flood-routing protocol [16].
-Broadcasting protocols are compared in [18].

-The AODV, GPSR, SPEED and CBR protocols are already implemented in TinyOS, and many others are in development [19].
+Only the AOVD, SPEED and CBR protocols are implemented in TinyOS.